OHI-Science/ohimanual/4_inform/ohi-inform.md

 The following materials may be useful to you:

- -	Summary of findings: findings to general audience, press, managers, and various decision-makers (via email or printed materials)
+-	**Summary of findings**: findings to general audience, press, managers, and various decision-makers (via email or printed materials)

- -	Policy paper/report/memos: interpretation and recommendations to key decision-makers, including information and knowledge gaps, priority geographies and themes, and management interventions
+-	**Policy paper/report/memos**: interpretation and recommendations to key decision-makers, including information and knowledge gaps, priority geographies and themes, and management interventions

- -	Website: broader distribution of findings and materials.
+-	**Website**: broader distribution of findings and materials.
 Contact programs at oceanhealthindex.org to discuss options for using an OHI template

- -	Peer-reviewed academic manuscripts
+-	**Peer-reviewed academic manuscripts**

 ## Outreach Strategy

 Examples of how to increase your presence include:

-*	Stakeholder workshops and/or town hall meetings: present findings, develop a strategic plan of next steps, evaluate different management scenarios.
+-	**Stakeholder workshops and/or town hall meetings**: present findings, develop a strategic plan of next steps, evaluate different management scenarios.

-*	Work with network of decision-makers who were part of the planning team to organize public meetings, hearing, inter-agency meetings
+-	**Work with network of decision-makers** who were part of the planning team to organize public meetings, hearing, inter-agency meetings

-*	Consider perspective of the decision-maker: clarify issue and why of interest, highlight action to take and the relevant science to support the action
+-	**Consider perspective of the decision-maker**: clarify issue and why of interest, highlight action to take and the relevant science to support the action

-*	Maintain engagement in the decision-making process: councils, partnerships with stakeholders, periodic meetings with technical working groups and government agencies
+-	**Maintain engagement in the decision-making process**: councils, partnerships with stakeholders, periodic meetings with technical working groups and government agencies

-*	Provide clear recommendations and courses of actions that create the conditions to sustainable maximize ocean productivity
+-	**Provide clear recommendations and courses of actions** that create the conditions to sustainable maximize ocean productivity

-*	Clearly articulate geographic priorities and sectorial problems affecting local oceans
+-	**Clearly articulate geographic priorities and sectorial problems** affecting local oceans

-*	Be available to support ocean and coastal resource management planning and/or policy development processes
+-	**Be available to support** ocean and coastal resource management planning and/or policy development processes

 # Disseminate Findings